-Apart from the COVID-19 pandemic, no other matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the company, the results of those operations or the state of affairs of the company in future financial years.
+A sustained and profitable recovery from the COVID-19 pandemic remains a continuing risk for the company.
+No other matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the company, the results of those operations or the state of affairs of the company in future financial years.